UKHomeOffice/rtp-io-lib/README.md

 To publish the jar to artifactory you will need to

 1. Copy the .credentials file into your <home directory>/.ivy2/
-2. Edit this .credentials file to fill in the artifactory host, user and password
+2. Edit this .credentials file to fill in the artifactory user and password

 > activator publish